Can Violating CAN-SPAM get you in trouble?

-On December 16, 2003, the CAN-SPAM Act was passed, making last Sunday the 15th anniversary of email compliance in the United States.
+On December 16, 2003, the CAN-SPAM Act was passed, making this the 17th anniversary of email compliance in the United States.

 - Emailers must not email recipients who have previously opted out of their communication.